Hyundai Motor Company: Turkey

 In September 1997, Hyundai opened a manufacturing plant in Turkey, located in İzmit, Kocaeli Province.
 The facility, named Hyundai Assan Otomotiv, was built as a 50-50% joint venture between the Hyundai Motor Company and the Kibar Holding of Turkey, the first stage investment raising to US$180 million.
 It currently has an annual production capacity of 125,000 units and it manufactured the Accent, the H-100, the Starex, the Matrix and since 2010, the i20.
 In May 2013, Hyundai Turkey Izmit plant capacity was increased to up to 200,000 units with 470 million Euro investment.
 The i10 and i20 were started to be produced in the plant.

+Malaysia

+In November 2024, it was reported that Hyundai Motor will be investing RM2.16 billion to set up a manufacturing plant in Kulim, Kedah.
+It is the largest investment by the South Korean automakers in the country to date.
+The plant is anticipated to produce 7 models within the space of 5 years and is scheduled to open for business in 2025.

 Europe

 Germany

 Hyundai has been operating an R&D centre in Frankfurt, Germany since 1994, that has been responsible for monitoring technology developments in Europe and designing and engineering new cars for the European market.
 In September 2003, the company opened its new European headquarters in Rüsselsheim, after an investment worth 50 million euro.
 The site became the new location for the R&D centre and for the world rally team of the company.